francosbenitez/francosbenitez/README.md

-👋 Hi there, I'm Franco Sebastián Benítez!
-I'm an advanced psychology student who is passionate about data, design, and development.
+👋 Hi there, I am Franco Sebastián Benítez!
+I am an advanced psychology student who is passionate about data, design, and development.

 🔬 Due to my great interest in psychological research, I began to program and, since then, I have not stopped learning.
 I love creating user-centric products and working in an interdisciplinary way.